michelle-shoenberger/html-top-ten-tango/README.md

 ### Explore CSS
 Spend some time reviewing your favorite websites - what are your most delightful items?
 What CSS is being used to do it?
 Check out [CSSreference.io](https://CSSreference.io) to see what properties exist and how they work.

+### Run a python webserver
+From the command line, in the same directory that your `index.html` file lives in, run `python -m http.server`.
+This will run the python http server module from the command line, and if you go to [http://localhost:8000](http://localhost:8000) you will see your index.html website!

+Put `index.css` and other files your html page may fetch in the same directory.

 ### Choose your Top Ten!
 Using the `index.html` and `style.css` files, build a one-page site that showcases your ten favorite/most intriguing HTML tags or CSS properties.
 Think through the following questions as you are creating your site:
 - How do each HTML and CSS tag work?